oVirt/ovirt-engine-kerbldap-migration/README.md

   --log FILE            write log into file
   --apply               apply settings
-  --domain DOMAIN       domain name to convert --cacert FILE         certificate chain to use for ssl, or "NONE" if you do
+  --domain DOMAIN       domain name to convert --protocol {plain,startTLS,ldaps}
-                        not want SSL
-  --profile NAME        new profile name, default domain name with -new suffix --authn-name NAME     authn extension name, default profile name with -authn
+                        protocol to be used to communicate with ldap --cacert FILE         certificate chain to use for ssl,or "NONE" if you do not want SSL or insecure --profile NAME        new profile name, default domain name with -new suffix --authn-name NAME     authn extension name, default profile name with -authn suffix
-                        suffix